 The game, when performing the recursion, resets your inventory and internal state machines, before putting you back to the starting point.
-However, by altering the orientation of rooms, altering the list of items found inside rooms and by altering the texts output by the game, the atmosphere and the outcome changed.
+However by altering the orientation of rooms, altering the list of items found inside rooms and by altering the texts output by the game, the atmosphere can be changed, and the outcome changed.